hanishkvc/prgs-sdr-kspecanal/README.rst

 xRes <int_poweroftwovalue>

-        Default: 2048; This controls the horizontal resolution (number of data points related to frequencies or groups of adjacent frequencies) of the data passed to the plotting logic.
+        Default: 512; This controls the horizontal resolution (number of data points related to frequencies or groups of adjacent frequencies) of the data passed to the plotting logic.
 This needs to be a power of two value, or else a sub multiple of fftSize.

+        To ensure that any signal data is not lost wrt the heatmap display, set this to match the actual display resolution of the heatmap on your screen.
+        Or even a value which is smaller than the actual screen resolution of the heatmap will also do, but you will lose some amount of freq resolution wrt display.
+Based on your situation, you may be able to increase this value, and still not lose any value.

 pltHighsNumMarkers <int>